Creating Tests

 Before building the flow, fill in the basics:

-Login success) - Description → one sentence describing what this validates
+Login success - Description -> one sentence describing what this validates

-- Test Suite → select
+- Test Suite -> select an existing suite, or create

 -

-- Nodes connect to form a complete scenario
+- Nodes connect to form a complete scenario.

-- Parameters make each step reusable
+- Parameters make each step reusable.

 -